 Here and throughout this paper, the summation over repeated indices is enforced unless stated otherwise, $T\in (0,\infty)$, $D=(D_1,\dots,D_d)$ is the gradient operator, and $L_k=\sigma^{jk}D_j$, $M_k=\theta^{jk}D_j$, $L_k'=D_j(\sigma^{jk}\cdot)$, $M_k'=D_j(\theta^{jk}\cdot)$, for $k=1,\dots,d_1$.
 SPDE \eqref{SPDE} is said to be degenerate when it fails to satisfy the super-parabolicity (\textbf{SP}): There exists $\lambda\in(0,\infty)$ such that

 We first investigate the solvability of linear, possibly degenerate SPDEs in $L^2$-spaces.
-An $L^2$-theory on linear degenerate SPDEs was initiated by Krylov and Rozovskii \cite{krylov-1977-Deg-L2}, and it was developed recently by \cite{Deg-SPDE-3-2014,Deg-SPDE-2014,krylov2013hypoellipticity,Deg-SPDE-2-2014}.
-Along this line, to get a solution of SPDE \eqref{SPDE} in space $L^2(\Omega;C([0,T];H^m))$ not only requires that $f+L_k'g^k+M_k'h^k$ is $H^m$-valued but also assumes that $h^k$ is $H^{m+1}$-valued, while in this work, $f,g$ and $h$ are allowed to be just $H^m$-valued, with $H ^{m}:=(1-\Delta)^{-\frac{m}{2}} L^{2}(\bR^d)$ for each $m\in\bR$.
-Moreover, we get the estimate $L_ku\in L^2(\Omega\times[0,T];H^m) $, and at the price of assuming a H\"ormander-type condition, we further have $u\in L^2(\Omega\times[0,T];H^{m+\eta})$ for some $\eta\in(0,1]$.
+An $L^2$-theory on linear degenerate SPDEs was initiated by Krylov and Rozovskii \cite{krylov_1986charcteristic,krylov-1977-Deg-L2}, and it was developed recently by \cite{Deg-SPDE-3-2014,Deg-SPDE-2014,krylov2013hypoellipticity,Deg-SPDE-2-2014}.
+Along this line, obtaining a solution of SPDE \eqref{SPDE} in space $L^2(\Omega;C([0,T];H^m))$ not only requires that $f+L_k'g^k+M_k'h^k$ is $H^m$-valued but also assumes that $h^k$ is $H^{m+1}$-valued, while in this work, $f,g$ and $h$ are allowed to be just $H^m$-valued.
+Moreover, we get the estimate $L_ku\in L^2(\Omega\times[0,T];H^m) $, and under a H\"ormander-type condition, we further have $u\in L^2(\Omega\times[0,T];H^{m+\eta})$ for some $\eta\in(0,1]$.
 For the proof, we apply the a priori estimates for solutions of the approximating \textit{super-parabolic} SPDEs in line with the applications of pseudo-differential operator theory.
-As a byproduct, a H\"ormander theorem for SPDE \eqref{SPDE} is derived from the established $L^2$-theory and an estimate on the Lie bracket (Lemma \ref{lem-lie-bracket}).
+As a byproduct, a H\"ormander-type theorem for SPDE \eqref{SPDE} is derived from the established $L^2$-theory and an estimate on the Lie bracket (Lemma \ref{lem-lie-bracket}).

 Most importantly, we prove the maximum principle for the weak solution of SPDE \eqref{SPDE}.
 More precisely, we obtain the $L^p$ ($p>0$) estimates for the time-space uniform norm of weak solutions, i.e., under suitable integrability assumptions on $\underline{u}_0,f,g$ and $h$, we have \begin{thm} Let the H\"ormander-type condition $({\mathcal H} )$ hold.
 For the weak solution $u$ of SPDE \eqref{SPDE}, we have for any $p\in (0,\infty)$